ying-teaching/python/5-functions/module.md

 ## 3 `from` and `import`

 There is another way to import one or more specific functions using the `from moduel_name import function1, function2` statement.
+Once imported, these functions call be used without the module prefix.

 For example, the `main.py` file can be written as the following: